Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Conclusions

-We presented a novel approach to interactive-groupwise comparison of behaviors for RLHF.
-Our interactive visualizations includes a hierarchical radial chart and edge bundling to aid in exploring and analyzing behaviors for comparison. \changed{Evaluations show that the return of the trained policy improve by 69.34\% in respect to baseline.} The evaluation study carried out with experts show that our approach increases the number of elicited preferences by 86.7\% within the same time frame, highlighting its efficiency.
-Expert interviews indicate that our approach empowers users to control their exploration and gain a comprehensive understanding of the context.
+Our central contribution is a novel approach for interactive groupwise comparison of behaviours for RLHF. \changed{Evaluations of its interactive visualisation, which includes a hierarchical radial chart and edge bundling to aid in exploring and analysing behaviours for comparison, attest to the trained policy returns improving by 69.34\% with respect to the baseline.} Its efficiency benefits were highly evident from the evaluation study carried out with experts, in which the number of preferences elicited within a given time frame rose by 86.7\%. \changed{Moreover, the interactive approach reduced error rates (incorrect preference input).} Expert interviews support concluding that the new approach empowers users to control their exploration and gain comprehensive understanding of the context.

-When comparing interactive-groupwise comparison to the standard pairwise comparison, there is a trade-off to consider. \changed{\st{First, o}O}ur approach provides greater efficiency, but may require a longer training time to familiarize users with its visual analysis features.
-It demands more cognitive effort during usage.
-However, users who tried our approach find that it offers efficient and flexible functionality, as evidenced in Section ~\ref{chap:userstudy}. \allchanged \st{Second, the standard pairwise comparison approach may be more flexible when dealing with various types of data.
+There are inherent tradeoffs to consider when reflecting on interactive groupwise comparison against the backdrop of standard pairwise comparison. \changed{\st{Firstly, o}O}ur approach offers high efficiency but may require longer training, to familiarise users with its visual-analysis features.
+Also, it demands more cognitive investment during use.
+However, users exposed to it emphasised its efficient functioning and flexibility. \allchanged \st{Second, the standard pairwise comparison approach may be more flexible when dealing with various types of data.
 For example, it can handle the comparison between 2 text sentences to tune preferences for a large language model.
-Groupwise comparisons for text is an interesting avenue for future research.} In conclusion, visualization research can contribute to the training process of AI models (like RLHF) by designing interfaces that allow for more user agency and that enable users to take advantage of their cognitive capabilities. \allsame
+Groupwise comparisons for text is an interesting avenue for future research.} Through such advances, visualisation research has much to offer processes for training AI models (RLHF and others) by designing interfaces with room for strong user agency and that help users make full use of their cognitive capabilities.\allsame